PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 The algorithm will try to select a server based on the hash of the qname, as is done when no bounded-load is set, but will disqualify all servers that have more outstanding queries than intended times the factor, until a suitable server is found.
 The higher the factor, the more imbalance between the servers is allowed.

 For example, if we have two servers, with respective weights of 1 and 4, we expect the first server to get a fifth of the queries, and the second one 4/5.
 If the qname of the queries are not perfectly distributed, some server might get more queries than expected.
-Setting :func:`setWeightedBalancingFactor` to 1.1 limits the imbalance between the ratio of outstanding queries actually handled by a server and the expected number, so in this example the first server would not be allowed to handle more than 1.1/5 of all the outstanding queries at a given time.
+Setting :func:`setConsistentHashingBalancingFactor` to 1.1 limits the imbalance between the ratio of outstanding queries actually handled by a server and the expected number, so in this example the first server would not be allowed to handle more than 1.1/5 of all the outstanding queries at a given time.

 ``roundrobin``
 ~~~~~~~~~~~~~~